Target level of study

 18h

 These are real experiments, supervised by a researcher and carried out in research laboratories.
-During these experiments, students carry out their own manipulations, measurements and observations, whether in an experimental, theoretical or simulation context.
-The aim is for students to come away enriched by the discovery of a laboratory and new physics concepts, which they will find more concrete and put into the context of research.
+During these experiments, students carry out the manipulations and measurements themselves and make observations in an experimental, theoretical, or simulation setting.
+The aim is for students to come away enriched by their discovery of a laboratory and new physics concepts, which will seem more concrete to them and be placed in the context of research.

 Personal and Professional Project